Wage pressures coming? U.S. companies start to sound the alarm

 Moreover, the debate over whether to raise the minimum wage has been gaining steam and is a hot topic among U.S. presidential candidates, suggesting the issue is likely to persist at least through next year’s election.

-The current federal minimum wage is $7.25 an hour, compared with proposals for minimums of $12 to $15 an hour.
+The current federal minimum wage is $7.25 an hour, well below proposals for minimums of $12 to $15 an hour.